Sonata for Flute and Piano

 Peter premiered the work, with pianist, Claire Cooper, at Monash University, Melbourne, Australia, on 22nd April 2009.

 Peter Sheridan has performed the Contrabass Flute Sonata all around the world since.
 He gave the UK premiere, with accompanist Richard Shaw, at the Royal Northern College of Music on August 19th 2010.

-Thanks to compensation from Russell's Hall hospital, whose clinical negligence caused Andrew's paralysis, we now have a wheelchair accessible vehicle.
-The back door and ramp open automatically and Andrew owns his own Swiss made wheelchair with "emotion" wheels.
-We now use Sat Nav too!
+Thanks to compensation from Russell's Hall hospital, whose clinical negligence caused Andrew's paralysis, we were able to get a wheelchair accessible vehicle.
+The back door and ramp opened automatically.
+Andrew also bought his own Swiss made wheelchair with "emotion" wheels.
+We began to use Sat Nav shortly after the Manchester trip too!

 We would love to hear about your experience.
 Please share it here!